It’s that time again! The clocks are about to change, which means the sunrise walks of British Summer Time are upon us.

 Time: From 15 minutes before sunrise until fifteen minutes after.

-Location: Wherever you are.
+Location: Wherever you happen to be.

-Share: I take a picture at the beginning, middle and end on my walk, but you can feel free to document it any way you choose.
-Share your results by:
+Share: I take a picture at the beginning, middle and end of my walk, but you can feel free to document it any way you please.
+You can email your results to blakemwalks@gmail.com, and/or share them on social media using #WalkBST #WalkingArtistsNetwork

-For past walks, the inaugural British Summer Time blog gives details of season 1.
+The inaugural British Summer Time blog gives details of season 1.
 You can see find a discussion of seasons 2 and 3 at the Walking Artists Network Blog.
 Season 4 (13-28 March 2021) remains uncollated.
 Sunrises from Season 5 (31 October - 7 November, 2021) can be found here.
 Season 6 (12 - 27 March, 2022) remains uncollated.
-My reflections on Season 7 (29 October to 6 November) can be found here.
+My reflections on Season 7 (29 October to 6 November, 2022) can be found hereSeasons 8 (11 - 26 March, 2023), 9 (30 October to 5 November, 2023) and 10 (10 - 31 March, 2024) remain uncollated.

 After I finished 52 Scores (2019-2020) I was left with a pile of off-cuttings.
 Words I considered, but didn’t use.
 Now I’d like to invite you to use them with me as part of 52 More.